4d/4d-for-ios/docs/Detailform-SvgFileCustomTemplate.md

 ---
-id: svg-file-custom-detailform-template
+id: svg-file-detailform-template
 title: Template.svg
 sidebar_label: Template.svg
 ---

 The template.svg file is a basic template representation.
-In this svg file you will have to define areas for you to be able to add fields to your custom list form from the project editor.
+In this svg file, you'll need to define areas in order to be able to add fields to your detail form template from the project editor.

-Here what we want to get :
+Here's a finished version:

 ![Template svg file](assets/custom-detailform/detailform-template-svg-file.png)

-This template has the particularity to have dynamic field number : this means that this template a will allow you to add an **image** as well as between **0 and 8 fields** depending on your needs.
-So when you build your detail form in the Forms section and drag and drop a field, an new empty field appears below the previous one, for you to add a new field:
+This template has dynamic field numbering, meaning that this template will allow you to add an **image** and **0 - 8 fields** depending on your needs.
+So when you build your detail form in the Forms section and drag and drop a field, a new empty field appears below the previous one for you to add a new field:

 ![Template svg file](assets/custom-detailform/detailform-dynamic-field-number.png)

-Open this file with your favorite code editor.
+Open the template.svg file with your favorite code editor.

-Let’s focus on the different parts of your svg file and what you'll need to edit.
+Let’s focus on the different parts of your SVG file and what you'll need to edit.

 ## Title
 ```
 <title>Custom Detail form</title>
 ```

-Add your template title here.
+Add the title for your template here.

 ## ios:values